alkarn/sslengine.example/README.md

         NioSslServer server = new NioSslServer("TLSv1.2", "localhost", 9222);
         server.start();

   After this, the server will wait for new connections and serve the requests that arrive to it.
-Server is configured to serve the SSL/TLS requests in a very trivial way: it just sends back a "Hello i am your server" response.
+Server is configured to serve the SSL/TLS requests in a very trivial way: it just sends back a "Hello I am your server" response.
 A Java nio Selector is used in order to serve all clients within a single Thread.
 To gracefully shutdown the server you can call `server.stop()`.
 * NioSslClient extends `NioSslPeer` to acts as an SSL/TLS client.
 To use a client you have to instantiate an object and connect to a running server.

         NioSslClient client = new NioSslClient("TLSv1.2", "localhost", 9222);